Edoardo Agnelli: Conversion to Islam

 Agnelli converted to Sunni Islam in an Islamic centre in New York where he was named Hisham Aziz.
-He then met Ali Khamenei in Teheran and was reported to have converted to Shia Islam.
+He then met Ali Khamenei in Tehran and was reported to have converted to Shia Islam.
 According to Mohammad Hassan Ghadiri Abyaneh, Agnelli recited his shahada in front of Fakhreddin Hejazi, became a Shia Muslim, and changed his name to Mahdi.
-He said: "One day while I was in New York, I was walking in a library and Quran caught my glimpse.
+He said: "One day, while I was in New York, I was walking in a library and a Quran caught my glimpse.
 I was curious about what was in it.
 I started reading it in English and I felt that those words were holy words and cannot be the words of men.
 I was really touched and borrowed the book and studied it further and I felt like I was understanding it and I believed it."